5 Essential SEO Tips and Tricks (2019)

 Suppose you’re mobile-responsive, great.
 If not, let’s talk about what you can do next.

 First, this is not something you’re going to be able to fix without a developer and webmaster.
 If you’re a typical small business owner, you will not possess the skills required to complete this project.

 Fortunately, you’ll have lots of options.

-B. You could hire an web design and/or development agency to handle the task for you.
+B. You could hire a web design and/or development agency to handle the task for you.
 Full disclosure, we do this at RankPay.
 Feel free to drop us a line if you’re interested in hiring us to help.

 Regardless of which path you decide to take, be sure to check the box on this one.
-Going forwards, it’s only going to get harder and harder for websites that aren’t mobile-friendly to earn higher rankings.
+Going forward, it’s only going to get harder and harder for websites that aren’t mobile-friendly to earn higher rankings.